 - Madeira Beach - Alcohol beverages are allowed but not in glass containers.

-- St. Pete Beach - Alcohol beverages are allowed on the sand at beachfront hotels, but this is limited to hotel guests.
+- St. Pete Beach - Alcohol beverages are allowed only in cabana areas of beachfront hotels for registered guests.

 - Treasure Island - Alcohol beverages are allowed but not in glass containers.
 However, no alcohol is allowed on the beach between the 8500 block and the 9900 block of Treasure Island Beach between 8 a.m. and 4 p.m. on Saturdays and Sundays.